iwilare/category-theory-course-2025/2025-02-14 - Lecture 3 - Other categories, Prog, preorders.md

 (This cannot be done in Rust all the time like this!
 One would have to use `impl` to be able to use method calls.)

 ## The category $\textsf{Prog}$

+*This is arguably the most important example of category we will find in the course, and is a guiding intuition for all the remaining examples in the course.*

+*Remark.* Unlike the very first examples of category we cannot define this category *within* Rust because it's not expressive enough.
+For other languages this can be done, e.g., Agda, Lean, Coq.

 - *(Objects.)* One object symbol for each possible type you can write in Rust. (this is essentialy `str` but only considering those types that are valid Rust types)
     ```rust